-As one of the original inclusions in the World Showcase when it opened back in 1982, the Mexico Pavilion has delighted visitors young and old for almost 40 years.
+All of the pavilions sprinkled throughout EPCOT’s World Showcase have secrets and surprises hiding in them, but the Mexico Pavilion is definitely one you’ll want to spend extra time exploring.
+As one of the original inclusions in the World Showcase when it opened back in 1982, the Mexico Pavilion has delighted visitors young and old for over 40 years.
 It’s undergone some changes over the decades, but it’s still one of the most breathtaking venues in the park.
 Who doesn’t get goosebumps every time they step into that twilight plaza?

-The 36-foot-tall pyramid is modeled after the Aztec Temple of the Feathered Serpent located in the ancient holy city of Teotihuacán (“The City of the Gods”), near modern-day Mexico City.
+When you visit the Mexico Pavilion, you can’t miss the 36-foot-tall pyramid.
+That pyramid is modeled after the Aztec Temple of the Feathered Serpent located in the ancient holy city of Teotihuacán (“The City of the Gods”), near modern-day Mexico City.

 Many Mesoamerican pyramids still stand there today, including this temple dedicated to Quetzalcoatl.
 The Aztec god of wind and knowledge helped create the world and humankind.
 You’ll see a depiction of this feathered figure in a massive stone art piece blocking the front stairs up the pyramid.
 This carving is patterned after actual mural wall paintings found in Teotihuacán.

+There are multiple places you can dine and drink at the Mexico Pavilion, such as La Hacienda de San Angel.
+But the most unique spot is undoubtedly San Angel Inn Restaurante.
 This Hacienda-themed restaurant sits in the shadow of a towering Mayan pyramid.
 The glow from this illuminated wonder– flanked by a volcano that spews smoke and glows ominously– makes for a truly immersive dining experience!

 The heritage of Mexico is represented in many different ways through this festive attraction, including its artwork.
 If you haven’t, you should stroll through the upper level of the pyramid.
 That’s where you’ll find the Mexican Folk Art Gallery.

-You’ll notice many pieces here inspired by the Disney-Pixar film Coco, but you can witness many creative representations of and artifacts from Mexican history.
+It’s one of a handful of galleries throughout the World Showcase that have changing displays of cultural handiwork in various forms.
+You’ll notice many pieces here inspired by the Disney-Pixar film Coco, but you can witness many creative representations of and artifacts from Mexican history too.

 Your cruise will rendezvous with Panchito and Jose, who are searching for their third caballero, Donald.
 Keep your eyes open for clips from their classic film!
 If you haven’t taken the Gran Fiesta Tour, you haven’t seen everything the Mexico Pavilion has to offer.